ashleshbasnet/Dhyan/README.md

 All prayer flags are also generated programmatically: the `flags()` utility interpolates positions along a line and stamps coloured SVG polygons at each point.
 Stars in the night scene are placed using a deterministic golden-ratio scatter to avoid clustering.
 Scene transitions use a 3-second CSS opacity crossfade.

+The CrossFades and the time changes have not been tested by me personally, as they change with the local time and changing time locally on my machine will induce a bios time change as I had experienced before.

+I would not suggest people try to change the SVG if they aren't skilled with it, I found it a very hard time trying to debug problems there, and it was a template literal too.
+0/10 would not reccomend under a time constraint.

 ### Synthesised Audio
 There are no audio files.
 The **singing bowl sound** on session completion is synthesised entirely via the Web Audio API:
 - Five sine-wave oscillators model the fundamental (396 Hz) and four harmonics